How to make sure your vibe-coded project doesn't suck design-wise

 Component quality

 A few components define the entire feel of a product: the primary button, the input, and the card.
-Get these three right and the rest follows.
-For the button: 12-14px border-radius, 500-600 font-weight, enough horizontal padding (16px+).
-For cards: subtle border, no hard drop shadow.
+Get these three right and everything else inherits the quality.
+Get them wrong and no amount of polish elsewhere will save the impression.

 Mobile-first testing

 Design polish isn't about talent — it's about decisions made consistently.
-Fix the spacing scale, lock down the color palette, and test at 430px.
-That's 80% of the gap between 'looks like a demo' and 'looks like a product'.
+Lock the palette, enforce the spacing scale, sweat the three core components, and test at 430px.
+That's roughly 80% of the gap between "looks like a demo" and "looks like a product" — and every tool you need to close it is on the Radar.

 Find these on the Radar